MonoidMusician/blog/sources/bezier_calligraphy.md

 given two “nice” curves, we add up all the points where their tangents are parallel, to obtain a new curve.
 (This is called the convolution of the two curves.)

-We hope to solve this in the case of cubic Béziers in particular: given a tangent from one curve (the pen path), find the time when the other curve (the pen nib) has the same tangent, and add those points together.
+We hope to solve this in the case of cubic curves in particular: given a tangent from one curve (the pen path), find the time when the other curve (the pen nib) has the same tangent, and add those points together.

 #### Death
 Letʼs try a simpler thing first and see why it fails: